scharlau/polar_bears_django/README.md

         python3 manage.py parse_csv

+This should run fine.

 ## Creating Views
-We can now create views for our data so that we can see all of the bears, plus also each individual one.
+We can now create views for our data so that we can see all of the bears, plus also have a page to view details about each individual one.

 Open mysite/urls.py and add 'include' to the import list, and add the second line as well below the one for 'admin.site.urls':